unraveldata-org/unravel-terraform-scripts/saas/bigquery/README.md

 cp backend.tf.example backend.tf
 ```

-Update the backend.tf file with the Google Storage Path where the user running Terraform has access.
+Update the backend.tf file with the Google Storage Path which the user running Terraform has access.

 ## Creating Your Resources
 With everything set up, it's time to create the necessary resources: